 Affording an Independent College Education

-The overall tuition, or “sticker price,” of a private college is typically higher than the overall tuition of a public college.
-But once all types of financial aid are factored in, the actual out-of-pocket expense for many families is often about the same, or sometimes even less, than the cost of a public college.
+The overall tuition, or “sticker price,” of a private college may typically higher than the overall tuition of a public college.
+But once all types of financial aid are factored in, the actual out-of-pocket expense for many families often calculates to a similar amount or sometimes even less, than the cost of a public college.

 The actual cost of going to school can be calculated by tuition price minus a combination of financial awards and work study, plus federal and private loans.